bonitasoft/bonita-doc/md/pages.md

 description=Organization viewer page.
 You cannot modify the organization from this page. resources=[GET|identity/user, GET|identity/personalcontactdata, GET|identity/professionalcontactdata, GET|identity/role, GET|identity/group, GET|identity/membership, GET|customuserinfo/user, GET|customuserinfo/definition, GET|customuserinfo/value]
 ```
+You can also customize authorization rule mapping to decide if the user logged in can view a page or not.
+To do so, go to [How to map authorization rules](custom-authorization-rule-mapping.md).

 ## Custom page examples